WBTW: News operation

 In March 2008, WBTW converted its news operation to all-digital.
 The revamp included new graphics, new news set, and robotic studio cameras.
 In 2013, WBTW became the second station in the market (after NBC affiliate WMBF, which signed on in HD) to broadcast its newscasts in high definition.
 This left ABC affiliate WPDE as the last local news station to still broadcast in enhanced digital widescreen (until 2015).

 On December 1, 2011, WBTW began producing an hour-long weekday morning show on WFXB.
-Known as Fox Morning News, the broadcast is seen from 7 until 8 offering a local alternative to the big three network morning shows.
-On May 19, 2012, WBTW launched an hour-long newscast on Saturday and Sunday mornings from 8 to 9 am.
+Known as Fox Morning News, the broadcast is seen from 7 until 8 a.m. offering a local alternative to the big three network morning shows.
+On May 19, 2012, WBTW launched an hour-long newscast on Saturday and Sunday mornings from 8 to 9 a.m.

-On April 20, 2015, WBTW began producing a half-hour extension to its morning newscast at 4:30 am, as well as an hour-long 9 a.m. newscast titled News 13 NOW.
+On April 20, 2015, WBTW began producing a half-hour extension to its morning newscast at 4:30 a.m., as well as an hour-long 9 a.m. newscast titled News 13 NOW.
 The newscasts are the only ones on at that time in the Florence–Myrtle Beach market, and as a result, WBTW 13 produces five and a half hours of weekday morning news, with two of those hours produced for WFXB.

-On September 10, 2018, WBTW debuted a 5:30 p.m. newscast, with Inside Edition moving to WMBF-TV in the same timeslot, which moved its 5:30 p.m. newscast to 7:30 pm.
+On September 10, 2018, WBTW debuted a 5:30 p.m. newscast, with Inside Edition moving to WMBF-TV in the same timeslot, which moved its 5:30 p.m. newscast to 7:30 p.m.